I2PC/xmipp/README.md

 `scipion3 installb xmippDev -j 8`

+It is important to highlight that this step only compiles Xmipp, but it does not link to Scipion.
+The linking to Scipion is explained in the next section.

 Please refer to `./xmipp --help` for additional info on the compilation process and possible customizations.